corda/corda-docs/content/en/docs/cenm/1.4/config-network-parameters.md

   * **attachmentIds**:
     The list of `.jar` file hashes (given as strings) containing the contract class.

 * **packageOwnership**:
-List of the network-wide Java packages that have been claimed by their owners along with the owners public keys.
-More information about this can be found here: [Package Ownership](https://docs.corda.net/design/data-model-upgrades/package-namespace-ownership.html)
-(Optional) The list should consist of entries with the following parameters:
+List of the network-wide Java packages that have been claimed by their owners along with the owners' public keys.
+Optionally, the list should consist of entries with the following parameters:

   * **packageName**:
   The full package name in string format.

   * **publicKeyPath**:
   The file path to the public key.
 Note that this public key needs to be in a `.pem` [file format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail).

   * **algorithm**:
   The algorithm used to generate the public key (for example, RSA or EC).
 This parameter is optional and defaults to RSA.